 For starters, we need to make sure that our boys know and understand that girls are made in God’s image, too.
 Females fully image God as much as males do.
 The Bible teaches this in Genesis 1:27 when Moses writes, “So God created man in his own image, in the image of God he created him; male and female he created them.”

 Being made in God’s image means, among other things, that girls are deserving of respect and are to be treated with dignity.
 God demands that.
 Objectifying females is the exact opposite of what our Creator demands.
 Females do not exist to gratify the sexual urges of males, even within the context of marriage.
 And here’s something to think about, our young men can enter into marriage as virgins and still treat their bride with less respect and dignity than God expects.

 There is nothing in the Bible that allows men to view women in objectifying and demeaning ways.
 There is nothing in the Bible that allows men to view women through the lens of self-gratifying sex.
 Instead, the Bible teaches us that we are to love God and to love our female neighbors by honoring them and treating them as our mother or as our sister.
 And in the context or marriage, males should view the act of sex as a way to serve and demonstrate love for their bride.
 Sex is supposed to be a selfless act.
-The purity culture teaches that sex is a selfish act.
-The excesses coming out of the purity culture, while sad and often tragic, shouldn’t surprise anyone.
+The purity movement teaches that sex is a selfish act.
+The excesses and abuses coming out of the purity movement, while sad and often tragic, shouldn’t surprise anyone.